ImperialCollegeLondon/pyrealm/docs/source/users/demography/crown.md

 ## Plotting tools for crown shapes

-The {meth}`~pyrealm.demography.crown.get_crown_xy` function makes it easier to extract neat crown profiles from `CrownProfile` objects, for use in plotting crown data.
-The function takes a paired `CrownProfile` and `StemAllometry` and extracts a particular crown profile variable, and removes predictions for each stem that are outside of the stem range for that stem.
-It converts the data for each stem into coordinates that will plot as a complete two-sided crown outline.
+The {meth}`CrownProfile.to_xy<pyrealm.demography.crown.CrownProfile.to_xy>` method makes it easier to extract neat crown profiles from `CrownProfile` objects, for use in plotting crown data.
+It converts the data for each stem in a `CrownProfile` into coordinates that will plot as a complete two-sided crown outline.
 The returned value is a list with an entry for each stem in one of two formats.

 * A pair of coordinate arrays: height and variable value.
 * An single XY array with height and variable values in the columns, as used for